ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 ```

-The `persist generate` will parse the `persist/model.bal` definition file and generate the following
+The `persist generate` will parse the `persist/model.bal` definition file and generate the following.

 |         File          |                                         Description                                         |
 |:---------------------:|:-------------------------------------------------------------------------------------------:|